HolyGrease/Algorithm-k-NN/Readme.md

 In terminal you can see something like this
 > Iris-setosa ?= Iris-setosa
 ### Attribute weight classification
+Attribute weights are used with calculating distances.
+This weights determine how specific attribute influece on general distance.
+In this case you need to define weights.
+For example like this:

+	attributes_weights = [0.1, 0.5, 0.6, 0.3]

+Number of weights must be equal number of attributes - 1 (except target attribute) Also you can use build in Dataset method called [inforamtion gain](https://machinelearningmastery.com/information-gain-and-mutual-information/#:~:text=Information%20gain%20is%20the%20reduction,before%20and%20after%20a%20transformation.) to get data based weights.
+Example:

+	attributes_weights = [
+		Dataset.gain(
+			train.get_column(i),
+			train.get_target_column())
+		for i in range(4)]

+To use this weights in classification you need pass one more argument:

+	predicted_class = k_NN(train, 3, row, euclidean, attributes_weights=attributes_weights)

 ### Distance weight classification
+In this case you need to define weights.
+For example like this:

+	distances_weights = [0.1, 0.5, 0.6, 0.3]

+To use this weights in classification you need pass one more argument:

+	predicted_class = k_NN(train, 3, row, euclidean, distances_weights)
 ### Combine weight classification
+Also you can combine both, attribute and distance weights, in this algorithm.

+	predicted_class = k_NN(train, 3, row, euclidean, distances_weights, attributes_weights)